rumanos/data-viz-platform/README.md

     *   TailwindCSS configured for styling, ensuring proper rendering of UI elements.
     *   Validation errors are cleared when switching between authentication modes.
     *   Responsive sidebar with expand/collapse functionality and mobile drawer.
+*   **Data Visualization:**
+    *   Displays a data visualization with chart.
+    *   Includes a "Variables Panel" with a list of adjustable parameters for the data visualization.
+    *   Features action buttons, including one to "Edit Variables."
 *   **State Management:**
     *   Zustand used for global state management.
     *   Manages authentication state, including the current user and loading status, by subscribing to Firebase auth changes.